How Long Do Solar Panels Last? Degradation Rates in 2025 Compared

 In the first 20 years, the premium panel system will only save you around $700 more in electricity savings than the typical panel system.
 However, in the next 20 years, they save an additional $1,600.

-Note: We have assumed the maximum degradation that performance warranties allow, but most manufacturers include a safety buffer.
+Note: I have assumed the maximum degradation that performance warranties allow, but most manufacturers include a safety buffer.
 Therefore, real-world degradation is likely less.

 The takeaway

-• If you’re only planning to stay in your home 10 years or less, premium panels may not pay off.
+• If you’re only planning to stay in your home 10 years or less, premium panels are hard to justify on low degradation alone.

 • If you’re in it for the long haul — or want a system that might still be working in 40 years — it’s worth considering the slowest-degrading panels from reputable brands.